bidahor13/Docker_container_xubuntu/README.md

 Python App

-Moby dock app written in pythn and running on a Docker container.
+Moby dock app written in python and running on a Docker container.